GraphQLGuide/book/text/type-system/interfaces.md

 }
 ```

-We can now query for fields in `BankAccount`
+We can now query for fields in `BankAccount`:

 ```gql
 query {